OpenTranslationBible/open-bible/en-GB/18.Job/md/job-35.md

 ## Job 35:7

-> If you are righteous, what do you give Him,
+> If you are righteous, what do you offer Him,
-> or what does He receive from your hand?
+> or what does He take from your hand?

 ## Job 35:8